mbuzaki/finance-react-serverless/README.md

 <h3>Happy hacking</h3>

-<p>Also, here is a link to a Medium articleI wrote about using Plaid and Lambda <br>
+<p>Also, here is a link to a Medium article I wrote about using Plaid and Lambda <br>
 https://medium.com/@rdavidscott1/integrating-plaid-into-a-serverless-react-app-a8094c74425 </p>